 We have identified several molecular components of ER-Inclusion MCS.
 More specifically, we have uncovered a role for Inc proteins (a subset of Chlamydia specific Type III translocated effectors that are imbedded into the inclusion membrane) in the subversion of the endoplasmic reticulum.
 The recurrent theme is that, at ER-Inclusion MCS, distinct Inc proteins mediate the recruitment of and associate with specific host factors (Fig.4).

 The inclusion membrane protein IncD interacts with the host ceramide transfer protein CERT, which interacts with ER-resident VAP proteins.
 Combined with data from the Engel Lab at UCSF, it is proposed that this complex is involved in lipid transfer to the inclusion.
 Recently, we have shown that through molecular mimicry of 2 eukaryotic FFAT motifs, IncV interacts with VAPs and is involved in tethering the ER with the inclusion membrane.
 Our lab has also shown that the ER calcium sensor protein STIM1, which is usually found at ER-PM MCS, is also enriched at the ER-inclusion MCS.
 We have unpublished data indicating that another Inc, that we named IncS, mediates STIM1 recruitment to ER-Inclusion MCS.
 The role of the IncS-STIM1 complex is under investigation.
+The role of the STIM1 and how it is recruited to ER-Inclusion MCS is under investigation.

 Our research will further our understanding of the molecular mechanisms involved in the infection process and may reveal drug targets to facilitate the translational research development of tools to prevent, treat and control Chlamydia infection.